 The neighborhood complaint form for barking dogs may be downloaded if you and your neighbors are having a problem with a persistent barking dog.
-Only one person need sign the petition, but neighbors may sign also.
-Return the form via email, standard mail, or in person at the Animal Services Office and the office will serve the owner of the dog.
+Return the form via email, standard mail, or in person at the Animal Services Office and the complaint will be investigated.

 Rabies Vaccination Requirement